 The Senior Secured Credit Facility consists of three different loan facilities.
-The first facility is a revolving credit facility in the amount of \$850.0 million with a term of five years maturing on April 27, 2019.
-The second facility is a Term Loan A in the aggregate amount of \$450.0 million with a term of five years maturing on April 27, 2019, subject to certain required amortization.
+The first facility is a revolving credit facility in the amount of \$725.0 million with a term of just under four years maturing on January 4, 2021.
+The second facility is a Term Loan A in the aggregate amount of \$375.0 million with a term of just under four years maturing on January 4, 2021, subject to certain required amortization.
 The third facility is a Term Loan B in the amount of \$300.0 million with a term of seven years maturing on April 27, 2021, subject to certain required amortization.